ventus-ag/docs/_docs/tutorials/Istio.md

 ## Deploying Bookinfo application
 ---

-{% include alert.html type="info" title="Bookinfo application" content="The application wich composed of four separate microservices used to demonstrate various Istio features.
+{% include alert.html type="info" title="Bookinfo application" content="The application which composed of four separate microservices used to demonstrate various Istio features.
 The application displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews." %}

 1) Label the namespace that will host the application:
 - `kubectl label namespace default istio-injection=enabled`